realness-online/web/README.md

 ## Contributing

 Moderators are ideal committers.
 Setting up an instance of realness is also setting yourself up to help.
-Please read our [contribution guidlines](docs/contributing.md).
+Please read our [guidelines](docs/contributing.md).

 ## Support